aiden200/Aha-/README.md

 </details>

 # Required Specs
-This model trained 1 epoch off of 3 nodes of 2xA6000 GPUs, over 24 hours.
+This model trained 1 epoch off of 6xA6000 GPUs, over 24 hours.
 You need at least 48GB worth of VRAM on each GPU to tune it.

 Inference requires at least 24GB VRAM.
 Tested on 2xRTX 4090 GPUs.